 Permitted nutrition claims are listed in the Annex to Regulation 1924/2006 (“the Regulation”), made directly enforceable in the UK by each Government’s Nutrition and Health Claims Regulations 2007.
 For a product to make a nutrition claim, it must comply with the specific requirements as detailed within each individual claim.

 Article 1(3) of the Regulation allows for a trademark or brand name, which may be construed as a nutrition claim to be used, only where it is accompanied by a permitted nutrition claim.
-The ASA concluded that there the trademarked claim “Virtually Zero” was accompanied with a reference to calories, it would be considered as a whole to amount to a nutrition claim.
+The ASA concluded that where the trademarked claim “Virtually Zero” was accompanied with a reference to calories, it would be considered as a whole to amount to a nutrition claim.
 Since the sauces did not fall within the criteria for the only relevant permitted nutrition claim of “energy-free”, the advertising breached the CAP code.

 What the ASA’s ruling does, is emphasise the importance of ensuring that the words and phrases used in a product’s description are chosen very carefully.
 Not only must any nutrition claim comply with the requirements in the Annex, but any claims which have the same meaning as a permitted nutrition claim, will also need to comply.